udocirkel/udocirkel/README.md

-# 👋 Hello, I'm Udo Cirkel
+# Greetings, I'm Udo Cirkel

 I am a **Software Architect** with a strong background in designing and guiding complex IT landscapes across large corporate environments.
 My focus is on aligning technology, business goals, and organizational capabilities to enable sustainable and secure solutions.

-## 🚀 What I Do
+What I do:
 - Define and evolve **architectures** for business-critical platforms
-- Lead architectural direction for **Identity & Access Management (IAM)**, customer portals, and cloud-native initiatives
+- Lead architectural direction for **Identity & Access Management (IAM)**
 - Facilitate **cross-team collaboration**, architectural communities, and knowledge exchange
-- Drive **modernization initiatives**, domain decoupling, technical debt reduction, and long-term platform strategy
+- Drive **modernization**, domain decoupling, platform strategy, and technical debt reduction

-## 🧭 How I Work
-I combine architectural clarity with a pragmatic, value-driven mindset.
-My approach is grounded in:
+My approach:
 - **Domain-driven design** and modular system design
 - **Agile collaboration**, and cross-functional alignment
 - **Structured modeling** of processes, domains, and customer interactions

-## 🔧 Key Competencies
+My competencies:
 - Solution Architecture
 - IAM Architecture & Integration
 - API Management & Governance